-This family includes non-poisonous, but large and strong snakes that compress their prey in its coils; they are capable of swallowing an adult buck and other big animals!
+This family includes non-poisonous, but large and strong snakes that compress their prey in their coils; they are capable of swallowing an adult buck and other big animals!
 These types of snakes depend on their energy in order to gulp their prey, and not like the other poisonous snakes that use their venom as their first tool of attack.
-In their upper and lower jaws they have sets of teeth in the absence of fangs.
+In their upper and lower jaws, they have sets of teeth in the absence of fangs.
 Curiosity arises in how these big snakes suffocate their prey.
-They wind their prey within their grip and tighten it at every breath that they release out.
-Moreover, they are aware of the time to stop indulging in thedeath-squeezeof their prey Scientists state that these snakes are capable of sensing the heartbeat of their prey and release them when the heartbeat stops.
-A few members in this family are as given below:
+They wind their prey within their grip and tighten it at every breath that they release.
+Moreover, they are aware of the time to stop indulging in the death squeeze of their prey Scientists state that these snakes are capable of sensing the heartbeat of their prey and releasing them when the heartbeat stops.
+A few members of this family are given below:

 - Rosy Boa

 An anaconda is a huge non-poisonous snake seen in the tropical regions of South America.
 Even though the name concerns a family of snakes, Anaconda implies, except for a specific variety, the green anaconda, Eunectes Murinus, and the biggest snake on earth.

 Anaconda builds its shelter in the jungles of the Amazon or southern regions of America and is a division of the Boa Constrictor group.
 Anaconda prefers solitude, they dwell adjacent to lakes, rivers and marshy lands.
 The foremost way of escape when they meet with threat is water.
 More willing than confronting, they prefer to slip into water unseen, in case they can.